clearlinux/dockerfiles/openvino/README.md

      ```
      kubectl get pods -o wide
      ```
-     This may take some time because it requires downloading/converting the alexnet model.
+     This may take some time because it requires downloading/converting the model.
      Note, if your cluster is behind some proxy, you may need set the proxy environment in the yaml file to make the model-init can download the model.